apache/pulsar/pip/pip-273-enable-hostname-verification-by-default.md

 This PIP will improve Pulsar's security by making it secure by default for hostname verification.

-# Backward & Forward Compatability
+# Backward & Forward Compatibility

 ## Revert